szilard/ml-algos-perf/README.md

 performing the best (using various accuracy measures) on a wide range of datasets encountered in practice - see e.g. [academic research](https://www.cs.cornell.edu/~caruana/ctp/ct.papers/caruana.icml06.pdf) or the results of many Kaggle competitions.
-These algorithms are random forests, gradient boosting machine, support vector machines, deep learning neural networks, while combining these further into ensembles provides usually further increase in accuracy.
+These algorithms are random forests, gradient boosting machine, support vector machines and deep learning neural networks - and furthermore, combining them into ensembles provides usually some additional increase in accuracy.

-This repo/research will start with 2 main directions:
+This repo/research will start with 2 main tasks:

 1. Make a broad plan for the subject of study of this research in terms of algorithms, implementations, tuning strategies, data attributes to be varied, datasets, accuracy measures etc.